Police say NYPD officer shoots, wounds suspected car thief

 Police tracked the stolen car using the owner’s cellphone, which had been left inside, Holmes said at a briefing early Monday.
 When officers got out of their vehicle and approached the stolen car, the driver reversed into the police van, Holmes said.

 One of the officers fired and struck the 28-year-old passenger in the chest, Holmes said.
-He was was taken to a hospital, where he was in stable condition, she said.
+He was taken to a hospital, where he was in stable condition, she said.

 The car’s 21-year-old driver was arrested, police said.
 Charges against him and the other suspected car thief were pending.